SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 * Check now that the Branch FortiGate learn the Spoke11 VNET and Spoke12 VNET CIDRs

 ### Task 2 - Check Azure route server configuration and learned routes
 * Go to Azure Route Server.
 Click on your Azure Route Server studentxx-workshop-sdwan-RouteServer.
+(Please replace StudentXX with your own Student ID)
 * Click on Peers on the left side of the menu
 * List the routes leanred by Azure Route Server.
 Run the command below from your Azure Cloud Shell